Dishwashers, Electrical, Small Appliances

 If that entity happens to be you or a family member, you’ll get zapped with electricity.
 Depending on how much electricity the outlet or appliance in question uses, a zap of electricity can turn deadly.

-Because water is one of the biggest culprits of electrical shock within the home, GFCI outlets are specifically get designed to protect against moisture.
+Because water is one of the biggest culprits of electrical shock within the home, GFCI outlets are explicitly designed to protect against moisture.
 As a result, GFCI receptacles often get installed in kitchens, bathrooms, laundry rooms, and other parts of your home where water is present.

 Do Dishwashers Need GFCI Protection?

-The whole reason dishwashers are a useful appliance is that they use water as their main ingredient.
-When everything is working, your dishwasher can operate with water and not leak.
+The whole reason dishwashers are a helpful appliance is that they use water as their main ingredient.
+When everything works, your dishwasher can operate with water and not leak.
 However, there’s no way to guarantee that your dishwasher will never leak, so they require GFCI protection.

 Do Garbage Disposals Need GFCI Protection?